 “The use of Solid Edge contributed to the team’s success by enabling students to make quick design decisions and modifications,” says Rains.
 “Teams with a good understanding of the car typically do better because they are able to translate their design ideas into a quantifiable model, realizing engineering initiatives and design ideas that fit their goals.
 The use of Solid Edge accelerates this process, enabling us to bring innovative concepts to bear that are practical and usable.”

-Chip Stallings, a mechanical engineering student at Auburn and lead suspension designer on the FSAE team, notes, “The personal support we receive from Siemens PLM Software is awesome.
+Chip Stallings, a mechanical engineering student at Auburn and lead suspension designer on the FSAE team, notes, “The personal support we receive from Siemens Digital Industries Software is awesome.
 Solid Edge is simply the standard for all CAD to me.”

 FSAE Lincoln began on a Wednesday in mid-June with the Technical Inspection.
 The team quickly resolved an unexpected challenge and proceeded to the noise and brake test.
 The team then completed the Cost, Presentation and Design events.
 Throughout the competition, the team remained poised and resolved to finish well.
 Rains points out, “The team realized a series of incredible successes on the track, including a fifth-place finish in the Endurance event, third in the Acceleration event, and an outstanding 2nd place- finish in the Autocross event!”

 The 2013-2014 season is now underway, and a new car design has just been completed.
 Moreover, the Auburn FSAE team has set more aggressive goals for the new season.
 With excellent software tools in place, strong collaborative dynamics and a great confidence-builder in its last competition, the team is looking forward to racing in the summer of 2014 at an international FSAE competition in Hockenheim, Germany.